 To address customers’ concerns, many manufacturers have introduced a new generation products that wrap the composite core with a “capstock,” – a tough plastic veneer about 1/16 in. thick made of PVC or proprietary plastics.
 Capped composites are the fastest growing segment of the composite decking market, referred to by some as “ultra-low maintenance.”

 Another popular approach to ultra-low maintenance decking is to eliminate those pesky wood fibers altogether with 100% plastic decking.
 The growth of PVC decking has been driven, in large part, by the widespread popularity of Azek and other cellular PVC products now widely used for exterior trim.
 In fact, the decking is essentially the same as Azek trimboards, but with a tougher skin.
 Together with capped composites, solid PVC decking now accounts for nearly half the new residential decking market.
-Other large manufacturers of cellular PVC decking include Gossen and Wolf Home Products.
+Other large manufacturers of cellular PVC decking include Wolf Home Products and Gossen.

 Less common, one-of-a-kind types of plastic decking include BearBoard (HDPE), NyloBoard (recycled carpet fiber, and Eon (polystyrene, Canada only).